Parácuaro: Trade

 Parácuaro is self-sufficient in basic products, and emphasizes the marketing of fruits, groceries and vegetables.

 Services

 In the Paracuaro's municipal office you can find service of accommodations, bungalows and food service.

-Personalities
+Notable people

 The best-known person from the town is Alberto Aguilera Valadez, who is better known by his stage name, Juan Gabriel.
 Romualdo Bucío Bucío, whose stage name is Agustín Bernal, was a prolific actor and director, whose influence on Mexican film has been compared to that of Arnold Schwarzenegger and Sylvester Stalone to Hollywood.
 Actress Elpidia Carrillo was born in this town as well, coincidentally Elpidia is best known for her role as lead actress in Predator (1987) where she acted alongside Arnold Schwarzenegger.

 Cultural and tourist attractions

 Architectural monuments

 Parácuaro's parish and monument to Cenobio Moreno.